 If you find it difficult to remain in this position, you can also kneel down, sit on a chair or lie down.
 It is important that your back is always straight.
 Your clothing is also important.

 Tight, inflexible clothing doesn't make it any easier for you to find a comfortable position.
 You need comfortable clothes that don't restrict you.
 These can be airy shirts, loose sweaters, sweatpants or leggings.
 What's allowed is what's comfortable.

 "Good things come to those who wait" is also the case here.
 No one is born a meditation guru.
 Don't get impatient right away because you might find it hard to get started at the beginning.
 Give yourself time and start without any pressure.

 It's perfectly fine if your first meditations only last five minutes.
 Compulsion will not move you forward.
 Increase bit by bit.

 4. create habits

-Man is and remains a creature of habit - that will probably never change.
-If you want to integrate meditation into your daily routine, you have to make it a habit.
+Man is and will remain a creature of habit - that will probably never change.
+If you want to change the Meditation If you want to integrate it firmly into your daily routine, you have to make it a habit.
 This works best if you give it a fixed place in your daily routine.
 This place is only for meditation and nothing else.